7 essential New Orleans experiences

 "That's when I realized how special it was.
 I had to leave.
 I had to come back.
 I had to actually be an adult.
 I had to date the city, in a sense," Ball said.
 "I was courted by it.
 We went out, we ate together, and I actually realized, 'you are really special.'"

-As New Orleans celebrates its 300th anniversary -- three centuries marked by slavery, resistance, resilience and celebration -- we asked locals to share essential experiences for visitors to their very special city.
+As New Orleans celebrates its 300th anniversary -- three centuries marked by slavery, resistance, resilience and celebration -- we asked locals to share essential travel experiences for visitors to their very special destination.

-While the French Quarter is clearly a must, these ideas will take you to neighborhoods beyond the city's oldest section.
+While the French Quarter is clearly a must, these ideas will take you to neighborhoods beyond the city's oldest section:

 Second line parades